It’s a big subject and the place to start is with the long history of books about how to dispose of spent nuclear fuel

 Additionally, in 2011, the Commission held five public meetings, in different regions of the country, to hear feedback on its draft report.
 A wide variety of organizations, interest groups, and individuals provided input to the Commission at these meetings and through the submission of written materials.

 This report highlights the Commission’s findings and conclusions and presents recommendations for consideration by the Administration and Congress, as well as interested state, tribal and local governments, other stakeholders, and the public.

 In 2016 the Department of Energy is pursuing a “consent based” approach to locating a site for final disposition for spent nuclear fuel.

 Sam Brinton has compiled an informal bibliography of books and reports on nuclear waste with an emphasis on spent nuclear fuel that he hopes will help his work.
 He’s agreed to share it with readers of this blog with the caveat that doing so is neither an endorsement nor a recommendation for any of the books or their content.

 Because of the size of the file, it is compiled as a Google Doc which you can download here.
-Alternatively, if your firewall blocks sharing of Google Docs, a PDF version is available via email.
-Click on this link to send the request PDF file version
+Alternatively, if your firewall blocks sharing of Google Docs, a PDF version is also available.

 The bibliography lists the title, the author ID, the ISBN numbers and summary information including brief reviews where available.
 Please note that some of the volumes are very technical, but there are also books for generalists.
 Prices of books are not listed as some are out of print and available via second hand book sellers depending condition.
 All of these books can be bought from online booksellers.